wuyichen24/system-design-knowledge/components/cache/Cache.md

 - **Concept**
    - The cache serves as an intermediary between the application and the storage system, handling all write requests.
+   - After application writes data to cache, cache **synchronously** writes the same data to database.
 - **Steps**
    - The application writes to the cache endpoints.
    - The cache writes the data to the storage system.